-ntp clock-period value

-no ntp [clock-period]
+ntp clock-period value no ntp [clock-period]

-Syntax Description value Amount of time to add to the software clock for each clock hardware tick (this value is multiplied by 2 -32).
-The default value is 17179869 2 -32 seconds (4 milliceconds) milliseconds).
+value Amount of time to add to the software clock for each clock hardware tick (this value is multiplied by 2 -32).
+The default value is 17179869 2 -32 seconds (4 milliseconds). , and the second

-Command Default The clock period value is automatically generated.
+The clock period value is automatically generated.

-Command History Release Modification
+Release Modification

 10.0 This command was introduced.

 12.2(33)SRA This command was integrated into Cisco IOS Release 12.2(33)SRA.

-12.28X This command is supported in the Cisco IOS Release 12.2SX train.
+12.2SX This command is supported in the Cisco IOS Release 12.2SX train.
 Support in a specific 12.2SX release of this train depends on your feature set, platform, and platform hardware.

 15.0(1)M This command was removed.

-S Do not manually set a value for the NTP clock period.
+Do not manually set a value for the NTP clock period.